zeta1999/korali/docs/docs/usage/basics.md

 	[Click here for detailed information on Differential Evolution](../solvers/de)

-+ **Samplers** map the probability distribution of samples in the variable space of the described problem.
-The detailed configuration of the currently implemented optimizers can be found below:

 ??? abstract "Markov-Chain Monte-Carlo"

     To select the Markov-Chain Monte-Carlo solver, use the following syntax: